HL7/US-Core/input/intro-notes/StructureDefinition-head-occipital-frontal-circumference-percentile-intro.md

 ### Mandatory and Must Support Data Elements

-In addition to the mandatory and must support data elements in the FHIR Vital Signs Profile, the following data-elements are mandatory (i.e data MUST be present) or must be supported if the data is present in the sending system ([Must Support] definition).
+*In addition* to the mandatory and must support data elements in the US Core Vital Signs Profile, the following data-elements are mandatory (i.e data MUST be present) or must be supported if the data is present in the sending system ([Must Support] definition).
 They are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
 The [Formal Profile Definition] below provides the  formal summary, definitions, and terminology requirements.
+The "Snapshot Table (Must Support)" tab displays all the mandatory and must support data elements for this profile and the those inherited from the US Core Vital Signs Profile.
+Note that this profile also conforms to the base FHIR [Vital Signs Profile].

 **Each Observation must have:**